-As a distribution over dynamic networks, STERGM allows us to generate different networks that share similar structural patterns with the observed networks, by using a carefully designed MCMC sampling algorithm \citep{snijders2002markov}.
+As a probability distribution over dynamic networks, STERGM allows us to generate different networks that share similar structural patterns with the observed networks, by using a carefully designed MCMC sampling algorithm \citep{besag2001markov, snijders2002markov, krivitsky2017using}.
 Hence, in a dynamic network modeling problem with STERGM, network statistics are often chosen to signify the underlying process producing the observed networks or to capture important network effects interpreting for a research question.

-In our change point detection problem with STERGM, network statistics are chosen to determine the types of structural changes that are searched for by the researchers.
+In the change point detection problem with STERGM, network statistics are chosen to determine the types of structural changes that are searched for by the researchers.
 The R library \texttt{ergm} \citep{ergm_package} provides an extensive list of network statistics that boost the power of the proposed method.
 Since the underlying reasons that result in edge formation are usually different from those that result in edge dissolution, the choices of network statistics in the formation model can be different from those in the dissolution model.
+Moreover, we permit the inclusion of nodal attributes in network statistics, a capability that many change point detection methods for dynamic networks do not provide.
 For an in-depth discussion of network statistics in an ERGM framework, see \cite{handcock2003assessing}, \cite{hunter2006inference}, \cite{snijders2006new}, \cite{hunter2008goodness}, \cite{morris2008specification}, \cite{robins2009closure}, and \cite{blackburn2022practical}.